Qusti/CTF_stuff/THM/Walkthrough_Dreaming.md

 ```

 Now I'm in as `death` and have access to `/home/death/death_flag.txt`.
 I also checked the `/home/death/getDreams.py` for the MySQL password and then checked if the password is valid for the user account(it is).
-I could not find anything other interesting in `death`s folder and then headed to `morpheus`s folder.
+I could not find anything other interesting in `death`'s folder and then headed to `morpheus`'s folder.
 There is a Python script that backups `/home/morpheus/kingdom` to `/kingdom_backup/kingdom` and it uses `copy2` from `shutil` to do that.

 I checked if the script was in a cronjob somewhere with the program called `pspy` that I uploaded to the machine.